 In a world where digital products are becoming increasingly complex, the need to iterate and validate product designs early can often single-handedly dictate the outcome of projects.
 Making product interactions more humane has never been so high up the pecking order of design considerations.

-Enter, design thinking.
+Enter, design thinking

 Design thinking has forayed well beyond the initial intended product design domain and is increasingly used as an approach to business model innovation.
-In the technology landscape, this has manifested in the form that platform -based businesses are taking and disrupting traditional industries.

 Decoding the nuances of design thinking

 Most people view design thinking only from the lens of product design.
 However, that’s not all there is to it.
 To truly understand design thinking, one must view it from the user’s perspective.